-We regularly recruit enthusiastic, determined and motivated volunteers to assist Dyslexia Scotland in a number of national and Branch roles.
+We regularly recruit enthusiastic, determined and motivated volunteers to assist Dyslexia Scotland in a number of National and Branch roles.
+Please note: during the pandemic/lockdown we have had to postpone much of our volunteer recruitment.

-The following branches in particular are looking for volunteers: Fife, Forth Valley, Hebrides, Lochaber, Oban and Lorn, Glasgow, Perth and Kinross, South West.
+The following branches, in particular, are looking for volunteers: Lochaber, North East, Perth and Kinross, South East (Edinburgh and Midlothian)

-If you are interested in getting involved in one of our branches, please contact Lena Gillies (email@example.com or 01786 435 127).
+If you are interested in getting involved in one of our branches, please contact our National Development Officer, Lena Gillies at [email protected] or call 07703 183 548.

 Whatever role you are interested in, you’ll be helping to improve the lives of people with dyslexia across Scotland.
 In return, you can: